ERRORX2/Styngray-crash-analyzer/README.md

 # Stingray Crash Analyzer

 A desktop tool for analyzing `.dmp` minidump files from games built on the **Autodesk Stingray / Bitsquid engine**.
-Designed for the 418th - gives players and QA a plain-English crash report without needing WinDbg or debug symbols.

 ---